rally-4/rally-4.github.io/A&M/README.md

 5. ~~Implement unlocks, upgrades, and multipliers.~~
 5.1. ~~Add the interrupt mechanic and STUN ability.~~
 6. ~~Fix ability cooldown.~~
-7. Add information about enemies.
+7. ~~Add information about enemies.~~
 8. Add music and sfx.
 9. Create the Badlands area.
-10. Implement ammo (limit uses of an ability per fight) and casting (time until ability use, interrupted by enemy attack and use of another ability).
+10. Implement ammo (limited uses of an ability per fight) and casting (time until ability use, interrupted by enemy attack and use of another ability).